 ♪ STUDENT ASSOCIATION OF PIANO ACCOMPANISTS - SAPA 501(c)(3) ♬

-The Student Association of Piano Accompanists (SAPA), a 501(c)(3) nonprofit organization, advances cognitive health, psychosocial well-being, and lifelong engagement through music-based programming, research, and community service.
+The Student Association of Piano Accompanists (SAPA), a 501(c)(3) nonprofit organization, advances cognitive health, psychosocial well-being, and lifelong engagement through music-based research and community service.
 SAPA promotes equitable access to innovative music initiatives, with a particular focus on community drum circles for older adults and collaborative piano instruction for neurodivergent children.
-Through pilot programs and research partnerships, SAPA evaluates the impact of active music participation on cognitive function, social connectedness, emotional well-being, and quality of life, particularly among older adults with mild cognitive impairment.
+Through its Institutional Review Board (IRB)-approved Drum Circle Project and collaborative research partnerships, SAPA investigates the effects of active music participation on cognitive function, psychosocial well-being, and social connectedness, particularly among older adults with mild cognitive impairment.
 By generating evidence and refining scalable program models, SAPA seeks to support the broader adoption of music-based interventions as accessible community-centered approaches to promoting healthy aging and contributing to the long-term goal of delaying the progression of Alzheimer’s disease and related dementias.
 Through music, research, and service, SAPA fosters meaningful engagement across diverse communities.

 Founded in 2023, the Student Association of Piano Accompanists (SAPA) began by providing free piano accompaniment services and a piano donation program to promote equitable access to music education.
 In 2026, SAPA initiated and implemented the community drum circle program for older adults, marking a major expansion of the organization’s mission.
 To further support this initiative, SAPA reached out to two professors specializing in aging studies to launch research on music-based interventions for cognitive and psychosocial well-being among older adults.
 The organization also introduced free piano duet lessons for neurodivergent children.
 Through these efforts, SAPA strengthened its commitment to community connection and the use of music as a tool for social impact.

-The Student Association of Piano Accompanists (SAPA) developed and implemented its original community drum circle initiative for older adults with mild cognitive impairment, creating opportunities for engagement.
-Building on this self-developed idea, SAPA partnered with researchers to support a research initiative focused on developing accessible therapeutic interventions that promote brain health and social-emotional wellness among older adults in assisted living communities.
-Through this work, the organization aims to evaluate the feasibility and impact of structured drum circle programs in supporting cognitive health and enhancing quality of life, with the long-term goal of helping delay progression to Alzheimer’s disease and related dementias.
+The Student Association of Piano Accompanists (SAPA) developed and implemented its original community drum circle initiative for older adults with mild cognitive impairment, creating meaningful opportunities for cognitive engagement, social connection, and emotional well-being.
+To ensure the quality and effectiveness of its programming, SAPA team members have completed specialized training and certification in drum circle facilitation and programming.
+Building on this foundation, SAPA partnered with researchers to support an IRB-approved research initiative focused on developing accessible, music-based interventions that promote brain health and psychosocial wellness among older adults in assisted living communities.
+Through this work, the organization seeks to evaluate the feasibility and impact of structured drum circle programs on cognitive function, social connectedness, and quality of life, with the long-term goal of contributing to efforts to delay the progression of Alzheimer's disease and related dementias.

 The Student Association of Piano Accompanists